History

 A Twilight League Legend

-Gene Johnson would become a cornerstone of the Greater Hartford Twilight Baseball League.
+Gene Johnson would become a cornerstone of the GHTBL.
 His dedication to the league was unparalleled, compiling a record of 57 years as a player and manager.
 Johnson entered the league with St. Cyril’s in 1953 while attending Manchester High School at the age of 17.
 He chased his dream to play professional baseball, signing with the New York Giants in 1955 and embarking on a 7-year minor league career.
 In 1962, Johnson was playing in the Milwaukee Braves organization.
 He got demoted to their Class B affiliate despite a .315 batting average.
 Rather than report, Johnson returned to Connecticut to raise a family with his wife Helen.

 1970 Moriarty Brothers